 Before we get into how real estate syndications are structured, let’s define what a real estate syndication is.

-A real estate syndication occurs when various investors pool together their resources, capital, and skills to purchase a particular real estate asset.
+A real estate syndication occurs when various investors pool together their resources, capital, and skills to purchase a real estate property.

 - mobile home parks

-The General Partners will do the work of finding the deal, raising the capital, and once the deal closes, ensuring the deal is successful by executing the business plan.
+The General Partners in the syndication will do the work of finding the deal, raising the capital, and once the deal closes, ensuring the investment is lucrative to investors!

-The LPs also referred to as passive investors will provide the capital for the real estate syndication.
-Once the deal is closed passive investors will not have active responsibilities in managing the asset.
+The Limited Partners are responsible for providing the capital for the real estate syndication.
+Once the deal is closed, passive investors will not have active responsibilities in managing the asset.

-The way a real estate syndication is structured will affect the returns for passive investors.
-Which is a large reason why passive investors must understand the various deal structures available.
+The way a real estate syndication is structured will affect the returns for passive investors, which is a significant reason why passive investors (LPs) must understand the types of real estate syndication structures.

 Let’s get into a few of the most common ways that real estate syndications are structured.